Hlahlobo/monty/README.md

-# Read more file for LIFO FIFO
+#Read Me fle for monty